-Advances in language agents that can follow instructions and use tools have renewed interest in autonomous agents and multi-agent systems.
-Like previous generations of agents, language agents are designed for specific tasks, highlighting the need for open networks of agents that complement each other's abilities to tackle more complex problems.
+Advances in large language models (LLMs) that can follow instructions and use tools have renewed interest in autonomous agents and multi-agent systems.
+Like previous generations of agents, LLM-based agents are designed for specific tasks, highlighting the need for open networks of agents that complement each other's abilities to tackle more complex problems.
 New protocols are rapidly emerging to allow agents to discover and use tools, or to discover and interact with other agents.
 Some of these protocols build on Web standards to promote interoperability, but their alignments, misalignments, and overlaps are unclear.
 This report synthesizes the large body of research on autonomous agents and multi-agent systems (MAS) to define a conceptual model for understanding Web-based MAS.
 We use this conceptual model to classify existing technologies and frameworks, to identify relevant standards within the W3C, and to discover standardization gaps (if any).

 Introduction